clarkduvall/jsterm/README.md

 jsterm is a terminal simulator that uses a JSON filesystem.
 To see it in use, check out [clarkduvall.com](http://clarkduvall.com).

+## Disclaimer
+Most of this was written awhile ago when I knew JavaScript about as well as I know Spanish (which is a little, but not much).
+It is due for a rewrite with some cool new features like pipes, writable files, and other magic.

 ## How To Use
 At the bottom of the [js/jsterm.js](js/jsterm.js) file, there is a series of term.enqueue() calls.
 This is where the commands are set